 What is Transfer Function

-A transfer function is the frequency-dependent ratio of a forced function to a forcing function (or of output to input).
+The transfer function definition is the frequency-dependent ratio of a forced function to a forcing function (or of output to input).
 The idea of a transfer function was implicit when we used the concepts of impedance and admittance to relate voltage and current.
-In general, a linear network can be represented by the block diagram shown in Figure.(1).
+In general, a linear network can be represented by the block diagram shown below.

 Thus,

 assuming zero initial conditions.
-Since the input and output can be either voltage or current at any place in the circuit, there are four possible transfer functions:
+Since the input and output can be either voltage or current at any place in the circuit, there are four possible transfer function formulas:

-To obtain the transfer function using Equation.(2), we first obtain the frequency-domain equivalent of the circuit by replacing resistors, inductors, and capacitors with their impedances R, jωL, and 1/jωC.
+To obtain the transfer function using the equation above, we first obtain the frequency-domain equivalent of the circuit by replacing resistors, inductors, and capacitors with their impedances R, jωL, and 1/jωC.

-We then use any circuit technique(s) to obtain the appropriate quantity in Equation.(2).
+We then use any circuit technique(s) to obtain the appropriate quantity in the equation above.
 We can obtain the frequency response of the circuit by plotting the magnitude and phase of the transfer function as the frequency varies.

 A computer is a real time-saver for plotting the transfer function.

-Some authors use H( jω) for transfer instead of H(ω), since ω and j are an inseparable pair.
+Some use H(jω) for transfer instead of H(ω), since ω and j are an inseparable pair.

 The transfer function H(ω) can be expressed in terms of its numerator polynomial N(ω) and denominator polynomial D(ω) as